sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker.md

 Alternatively, you can install Docker through its `.deb` or `.rpm` packages through the [Docker installation page](https://docs.docker.com/engine/install/).

-With Docker installed, you can continue to [Step 2 — Installing Sourcegraph](add-link).
+With Docker installed, you can continue to [Step 2](/posts/how-to-install-sourcegraph-with-docker#step-2--install-sourcegraph).

 ### On macOS